I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 How Long Can a Dog Go Without Eating?

-Your dog can go a few days without eating, but in an old dog that may already have health issues, the sooner he’s back to eating the better.
+Your dog can go a few days without eating, but the sooner he’s back to eating, the better, in an old dog that may already have health issues.

-I would not wait more than 24 hours before calling the vet, and that is from my experience.
+From my experience, I would not wait more than 24 hours before calling the vet.

-A very big concern is whether or not your dog has stopped drinking as well.
-Dehydration can set in very quickly in an old dog, particularly if he isn’t well, and he could die.
+A significant concern is whether your dog has also stopped drinking.
+Dehydration can set in very quickly in an old dog, particularly if they aren’t well.

-I’m sorry to be so blunt, but it’s important you realize how serious it can be, so if your dog is not drinking call your vet right now.
+I’m sorry to be so blunt, but it’s essential you realize how serious it can be.
+If your dog is not drinking call your vet right now.

 Why is My Old Dog Not Eating His Food Anymore?

-Before you start to panic, take a moment to look around and think about some possible reasons your old dog may start refusing to eat it’s food.
+Before you start to panic, take a moment to look around and think about possible reasons your old dog refuses to eat its food.

 Below are some reasons to consider.